 Dear Professor _____,

 I am a student taking your Introduction to Electrical Engineering class.
 Your course has been quite an exciting and challenging learning experience for me!
-Thank you so much in advance of any feedback or input on my work that may be forthcoming from this email correspondence with whichever projects we discuss below (if at all).
+Thank you so much in advance for any feedback or input on my work that may be forthcoming from this email correspondence with whichever projects we discuss below (if at all).

 Sincerely yours- Student B”